rohan9kulkarni/rohankulkarni.github.io/content/blog/heidelberg_interview.md

 1. ***<span style = "color:#158FBF">How would you solve quantum mechanical Hydrogen atom?</span>***
    - Take the *3D Schrodinger equation*, use *separation of variables* and then you will get a *radial* and an *angular* equation.
 2. ***<span style = "color:#158FBF">What would be the next step?</span>***
-   - For the radial equation, we make a typical *ansatz*; for the *radial* equation, we have the spherical harmonics as the solution.
+   - For the radial equation, we make a typical *ansatz*; for the *angular* equation, we have the spherical harmonics as the solution.
      (Yeah, I just said that we make a typical ansatz.
 If they had asked me what it exactly is, I would have said it.
 Answering quickly and pointing them in the right direction is better than taking time for a perfect answer.
 As I said, keywords can do magic).
 3. ***<span style = "color:#158FBF">What are the boundary conditions?</span>***
    - For the radial equation, the *wavefunction should go to zero* at the center.
 This ensures it doesn't *blow up* for $r\to 0$.
 Also, it *should go to zero* at $r\to \infty $ because, for anything else, it physically doesn't make sense.
 (Just like a finite charge, it makes sense for the electric field to be $\vec{E}=0$ for $r\to\infty$.
 If this is not the case, a finite charge will affect particles on the other end of the universe).